 You’ll need to be accepted to the College of Music through an audition before becoming a Performance major with an instrument specialization.
 Auditions are held on campus during the spring semester for enrollment the following school year.

 If you can’t audition in person, you can submit a video or audio recording.
 Once accepted into the college, you’ll take a placement exam in piano as well as laboratory and ensemble placement auditions.

-Other courses will focus on music theory, instrumental literature, teaching methods, piano and music history in addition to performing in large ensembles (laboratories) and chamber music groups.
-You may also take courses in composition, musicianship and orchestration in addition to recitals.
+Other courses will focus on music theory, instrumental literature, teaching methods, piano and music history in addition to playing in large ensembles (laboratories) and chamber music groups.
+You may also take courses in composition, musicianship and orchestration and perform recitals.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

 In your junior year, take the SAT or ACT and have your scores sent to UNT.

 In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT .